Lightstreamer/Lightstreamer-kafka-connector/examples/vendors/confluent/README.md

   This way, the routed event is transformed into a flat structure, which can be forwarded to the clients.

-- Optionally, customize the `LS_HOME/adapters/lightstreamer-kafka-connector-<version>/log4j.properties` file (the current settings produce the `quickstart-confluent.log` file).
+- Optionally, customize the `LS_HOME/adapters/lightstreamer-kafka-connector-<version>/log4j.properties` file (the current settings produce the `quickstart.log` file).

+> [!TIP]
+> A ready-made configuration file is available in the [Confluent Cloud QuickStart](./quickstart-confluent-cloud/adapters.xml).
+You can use it as a starting point and simply update the `bootstrap.servers` parameter with your Confluent Cloud cluster endpoint, along with the `authentication.username` and `authentication.password` parameters with your credentials.

 You can get more details about all possible settings in the [Configuration](#configuration) section.

 ### Start

-To start the Kafka Connector, run the following fom the `LS_HOME/bin/unix-like` directory:
+To start the Kafka Connector, run the following from the `LS_HOME/bin/unix-like` directory:

    ```sh
    $ ./background_start.sh